jacobkap/crimebythenumbers/docs/subsetting.md

 `[row, column]`

 As we did earlier, we start in the square bracket by saying which row we want.
-Now, since we also have to consider the columns, we need to tell it the number or name (in a vector using `c()` if more than one name and putting column names in quotes.) of the column or columns we want.
+Now, since we also have to consider the columns, we need to tell it the number or name (in a vector using `c()` if more than one name and putting column names in quotes) of the column or columns we want.

 The exception to this is when we use the dollar sign notation to select a single column.
 In that case we don't need a comma (and indeed it will give us an error!).
-Let's see a few examples then explain why this works the way it does.
+Let's see a few examples and then explain why this works the way it does.